 Find that first job

-It sounds easy, and sometimes I get pushback that this advice is too simplistic, but in my experience, it is true.
-Breaking into fundraising often comes down to finding that first opportunity.
-Fundraising is a profession built on track record, relationships, and trust, so the key is finding an organization willing to give you the chance to prove yourself.
+It sounds simple, and sometimes I get pushback that it is too simplistic, but in my experience, it really is that simple.
+Fundraising is about building a track record.
+Find the organization willing to give you that first opportunity to prove yourself.

 Fundraising is a bit like becoming a realtor.
 You can get licensed fairly easily, but that does not automatically mean people will trust you to list their homes.
-You have to build credibility, relationships, and a network over time before people feel confident working with you.
-Fundraising works very much the same way.
+You need to build credibility, relationships, and a track record.
+Fundraising works much the same way.

 Once you get in, keep building